hossein-rahmati/spliterApp/README.md

 this is a web Tip Calculate app Project.

-I use HTML, CSS and Javascript in my project.
+I use HTML, CSS, and Javascript in my project.

-my Most challenge was in Responsibility of page.
+my biggest challenge was in the Responsibility of page.

-you can also see project online on https://hosseinrmt.github.io/spliterApp/